-Additional cleaning information is provided by the manufacturer and is included with this manual in the owner's packet.
+Additional cleaning information is provided by the manufacturer and is included with this manual.

-Four Winns offers a variety of weather covers for protection of the boat and associated equipment.
+Four Winns offers a variety of optional weather covers for protection of the boat and associated equipment.
 Continued exposure can damage the upholstery and seating.
 The seating can become thoroughly saturated with water if not adequately protected.
 Refer to Section O - Weather Covers for more information.